KReguieg/intern-log-template/README.md

 ### ✅My Tasks
 - Create/search a phone/scanning image
-    - Create a animation from it in Unity
+    - Create an animation from it in Unity
 - Learning about branching and git flow
 - Solid Principles

 ### 📚What I learned
 - There is this website [TheNounProject](https://thenounproject.com/)
-    - it offers a whole world of nice high quality icons
+    - it offers a whole world of nice high-quality icons
-    - I should keep in mind to credit the author otherwise it is "stealing"
+    - I should keep in mind to credit the author otherwise it is "stealing”.

 - Git
     - Git Workflow